 Antipsychotics may be used to treat children and young adults who have aggressive behavior.
 Examples of antipsychotics include: RisperidoneQuetiapine

-There have been a small number of reports of severe liver injury associated with Atomoxetine, which reversed after stopping the drug.
-Atomoxetine should be discontinued in patients who exhibit
+There have been a small number of reports of severe liver injury associated with atomoxetine, which reversed after stopping the medication.
+Atomoxetine should be discontinued in those who exhibit

 or laboratory evidence of liver injury.